hacktoberfestspoj/SPOJ-HacktoberFest/README.md

 # Create a pull request and name it by Problem Code for example "Adding FARIDA.cpp"

-# Don't to star the repo
+# Don't forget to star the repo